TBleess/Website_New/pages/5_CensusACS/index.md

 The State Demography Office maintains a library of Colorado-specific data products developed using [US Census Bureau](http://www.census.gov/) data.
 More information is also available on the [American Community Survey](/census-acs/american-community-survey-information#american-community-survey-information) (including information on Margins of Error and downloadable user guides) and the [2010 Census Information](/census-acs/2010-census-information#census-information-2010) page.

-If you\'re new to using American FactFinder, check out our [FAQ](/census-acs/census-data-aff-faq#american-fact-finder---frequently-asked-questions)

 **American Community Survey**

 - [American Community Survey (ACS) Data](/census-acs/american_community_survey_data)